 Justin Priest – Fishery Biologist

 ADF&G fishery biologists discussed many facets of the department’s monitoring of salmon abundance, prespawn mortality rates, and hatchery stray rates in northern Southeast Alaska.
-Salmon abundance is mot often recorded via aerial surveys.
-While aerial surveys are not a very precise method of observing salmon numbers, it is the only practicable means by which many remote streams in the region can be surveyed.
-Prespawn mortality rates cannot be surveyed aerially, as boots on the ground monitoring efforts are required to determine what proportion of female fish in a given stream have died before or after laying their eggs.
-As such, there is less data on this topic readily available, although those data that do exist are likely to be more accurate than aerial abundance estimates.
+Salmon abundance is most often recorded via aerial surveys, given the vast and largely road-less area.
+While aerial surveys are not a precise method of assessing salmon abundance, they are the only practicable means by which many remote streams in the region can be surveyed.
+Prespawn mortality rates cannot be surveyed aerially, as direct sampling is required to determine what proportion of female fish in a given stream have died before or after laying their eggs.
+As such, there is less data on this topic readily available, although some such monitoring does occur.

-Otoliths are small ovular bodies contained in the inner ear of vertibrates which take on distinctive markings in salmon when young fish are exposed to rapid temperature fluctuations.
-In this way hatcheries are able to distinctly mark those fish that they release.
-It is due to these marked otolths that hatchery stray rates can be measured by collecting and analyzing otoliths from dead or moribund salmon in an area of interest.
-Due to the labor and cost intensive nature of these otolith sampling efforts, ADF&G often do not carry out these surveys directly, instead placing the burden of responsibilty on hatcheries to monitor and report the extent to which hatchery fish are present in nearby stream systems.
-ADF&G biologists anecdotally reported a strong relationship between the proportion of strays in a given stream system and the time of sampling within the spawning season, with greater numbers of hatchery fish purported to be observed earlier in the season.
+Otoliths take on distinctive markings when embryos or young fish are exposed to rapid temperature fluctuations or other stressors.
+In this way hatcheries can distinctly mark fish prior to release.
+These mass-marking programs allow fisheries scientists to collect many forms of data, including the proportions of naturally- and hatchery-produced adult salmon on spawning grounds and in hatcheries.
+Otoliths are collected in different places and for different purposes, and are processed by the ADF&G and other entities, so obtaining and organizing relevant data will be an important component of our work.
+For example, ADF&G and other biologists have noted that the proportion of strays from hatcheries in a given stream may vary with proximity to the hatchery and other site-specific factors, and the sampling date within the spawning season.
+Commonly, greater numbers of hatchery fish purported to be observed earlier in the season, though this pattern cannot be assumed.

 Sitka National Historical Park (SNHP)